FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/3a-WPILib_PID.md

 After this, we can add the state `PID` to our state list, which will represent when we are currently using PID control to go to a certain setpoint.
 While updating during our `PID` state, we want to get our `PIDController` and calculate what output we should be sending to our motor by comparing our current sensor info and the desired setpoint.
 Then, we want to send this to the motor.
 Another thing we want to do is check if we are at our current setpoint, and if we are, we want to end the `PID` state and go back to `MANUAL`.

-Another thing to note is that we might want to constrict the max output of our PID controller to ensure that the system moves at a slow and controllale pace.
+Also, we should note that we might want to constrict the maximum output of our PID controller to ensure that the system moves at a slow and controllable pace.
 We can directly modify the output from our `PIDController` to do this.
-Note that we have not implemented actually setting up the setpoint yet.
+Keep in mind that we have not implemented actually setting up the setpoint yet.
 This will be handled later, and for now you can just assume that it has been appropriately set up.

 ```java
 public class Elevator extends SnailSubsystem {